geeksforsocialchange/gfsc-v2/_posts/2019-07-30-placecal-capabilities-approach.md

 The authors are now working on a cross-sector collaborative funding bid to ‘roll out’ PlaceCal to the City of Manchester, working in partnership with the neighbourhood team, library services, housing associations, GPs, and the Local Care Organisation.
 This bid will enable the creation of a charity that will own and direct the PlaceCal initiative, funded and managed for the wider benefit of local communities on behalf of its members.
 We hope that this realisation of the capability approach can radically transform the way that we think about and share community information and build technology, both in the UK and internationally, and paves the way for similar initiatives by others.

+{% include smallsignup.html custom="Join our mailing list to hear more about our projects and receive our articles directly to your inbox." %}

 <h2 id="acknowledgements">Acknowledgements</h2>
 The authors would like to thank Matt Youngson and April Manderson from the MAFN team; Mark Dormand, Jazz Chatfield and Justin Hellings from GFSC; Age Friendly Hulme and Moss Side; Dr Alaisdair Honeyman; and Patrick Hanfling.